ChemeketaCS/csweb/content/assignments/cs161/planeplanner/index.md

   Open the file `filename` and read it to fill the seating chart.

   (I have provided a [sample data file](Seats.txt).
-Don't include it in your submission; I will use my own copy.)
+Don't include it in your submission; I will use my own copy.
+Also, make sure that `loadTestChart` opens the provided `filename`, and does not depend on it being named the same as my sample.)

 * `void printSeatingChart(const char grid[ROWS][COLS])`